On the $e$-positivity of trees and spiders: Background

 where the sum is over all proper colorings $\kappa: V_G \xrightarrow[]{} \{1, 2, \ldots \}$, i.e., colorings in which $\kappa(v) \neq \kappa(u)$ if $v$ and $u$ are adjacent. \end{definition}

-For simplicity we say that a graph itself is $e$-positive if its chromatic symmetric function is $e$-positive.
-We will also use $[e_\lambda]X_G$ to denote the coefficient of $e_\lambda$ in the expansion of $X_G$ in the basis of elementary symmetric functions.
+For simplicity, we say that a graph itself is $e$\nobreakdash-positive if its chromatic symmetric function is $e$\nobreakdash-positive.
+We use $[e_\lambda]X_G$ to denote the coefficient of $e_\lambda$ in the expansion of $X_G$ in the basis of elementary symmetric functions, and refer to these coefficients collectively as \emph{$e$\nobreakdash-coefficients}.
+Thus, a graph is $e$\nobreakdash-positive if and only if all of the $e$\nobreakdash-coefficients of its chromatic symmetric function are nonnegative.

-\section{$e$-positivity conditions for spiders}
+\section{$e$\nobreakdash-positivity conditions for spiders}

-In this section we begin by giving $e$-positivity conditions for spiders and later apply a lemma of \cite{DSvW} to directly generalize these results to trees.
-For now however, the focus will be on the $e$-positivity of spiders.
+In this section, we give $e$\nobreakdash-positivity conditions for spiders and apply a lemma of \cite{DSvW}, which we state later, to generalize these results to trees.
 Throughout this section, when referring to a spider $S(\lambda_1, \ldots, \lambda_d)$, it is assumed that $\lambda_1 \geq \cdots \geq \lambda_d$.
-The main tool used is the following lemma.
+We rely on the following lemma to show that a spider is not $e$\nobreakdash-positive.